edrisaturay/filament-chatgpt-agent/README.md

                 ->pageWatcherSelector('.custom-content') // Specify the selector
                 ->pageWatcherMessage(
                     "This is the plain text the user can see on the page, use it as additional context for the previous message:\n\n"
-                ) // Optional custom message for ChatGPT );
+                ) // Optional custom message for AI
+        );
 }
 ```